iamtrex/TRACV/README.md

 Currently still in development, but functional!
 (Try Level 5, other levels are mainly for testing purposes)

+Some Features

-* The program is rooted in Object Oriented type heiarchy, where all game components (towers, enemies, projectiles) are built off of an ancestor GameComponet class.
+* The program is built fundamentally from Object-Oriented design concepts.
+It uses inheritance, where all game components (towers, enemies, projectiles) are built off of an ancestor GameComponet class.

 * Structure based off a pre-designed UML Diagram.